History of the New York Knicks

 The New York Knickerbockers, better known as the New York Knicks, are a professional basketball team based in New York City that competes in the National Basketball Association (NBA).
 The Knicks play in the Eastern Conference's Atlantic Division.
-In its 77 seasons, the franchise has reached the NBA Finals eight times and won two championships.
+In its 77 seasons, the franchise has reached the NBA Finals nine times and won three championships.
 As of the end of the 2021–22 season, New York has won more than 2,900 regular season games, and the team had the fourth-highest victory total in NBA history.
 Since 1968, the Knicks have played home games at Madison Square Garden.